dtinblack/dtinblack.github.io/assets/md/tools-of-the-trade.md

 Word limit is important for two reasons: the length of the article should fit into the time that the target reader has to read the post e.g. a couple of minutes over a coffee, and an editing discipline - keeping the post to a target word length helps to sharpen up the thought(s) that are being communicated.
 The average [reading speed](https://wordsrated.com/reading-speed-statistics/) is about 183 words per minute.

-Using website such as [Count Wordsmith](https://countwordsworth.com/) will analyse the post's text, including the number of metaphors and similies, so that it can be improved.
+Using website such as [Count Wordsmith](https://countwordsworth.com/) will analyse the post's text, including the number of metaphors and similes, so that it can be improved.

 ### Readability Tests